IllumishareSRG/cron-insert-whiteList/README.md

 The URL of the google function ` hhttps://us-central1-project-chainlink.cloudfunctions.net/insert-whitelist `

-Triggering this HTTPS inserts all the new addresses that have been inserted to the WordPress/Veriff DB
+Triggering this HTTPS inserts all the new addresses that have been inserted into the Orbis and checks that all have been approved by veriff

 There is no special security to trigger this.